KLoCSD-safeL4/LMBench-Rust/README.md

   - __If you intend to test on qemu, do not modify source code of bcm2835-sdhcid__

-### bootloader

-- Path:`tryredox/redox/cookbook/recipes/core/bootloader`
-- This one is weird .
-We need to add a println before `area_add(entry);` ,or Redox won't be able to find any free memory

-## Lmbench recipe
+### Lmbench recipe
+- patch:`cookbook.patch`
 - In order to run a Rust program in Redox,we need to add it under the recipe folder
-- run command `cp -r lmbench tryredox/redox/cookbook/recipes`
-- Then, run `make rebuild` to rebuild the kernel with changes made and a new recipe added.
+- The patch file includes all source code of lmbench.
+You can also find the code under `kernel/lmbench`

 ## Run on qemu or a Raspiberry pi

 - You can either follow the tutorial https://doc.redox-os.org/book/raspi.html#raspberry-pi-3-model-b  or use the scripts under `scripts/`
-- Copy the scripts to `tryredox/redox/` and change the `WORKPLACE` environment variable
+- The scripts under `scripts/` are included in `config.patch`.
+You should see them under `tryredox/redox`
 - Alwasys log in as `root`

 ### qemu